Teatro en Sepia

 Ref.

-"I don't know if these characters met in a 19th-century grocery store.
-If not, today they meet on a scene where they can build furious future narratives, the fruit of age-old injustices.
+"I don't know if these characters met in a 19th-century grocery store: probably they did.
+If not, today they meet on the stage where they can construct future stories of anger, the fruit of age-old injustices.

 Alejandra Egido